libspng/png-restart-marker/RATIONALE.md

 # Rationale

+## Why the name?

+It is inspired by the JPEG feature of the same name, also used to enable parallel processing.
+The name is meant to be self-explanatory to advanced users who are already familiar with the term "restart marker".

 ## Why two kinds of segmentation types?

 One may be easier to implement than the other, depending on which existing PNG library is used.